ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 The problem is when you have processed already 800 GB and now suddenly network glitches or there is some firewall problem or system reboots.
 There is currently no way to return from the last point so you basically have to download the whole file again.

-I will demonstrate solutions in Python, using [py-lz4framed] library.
+I will demonstrate solutions in Python, using [py-lz4framed] library, forked version of the [py-lz4framed original] repository with few my additions I explain in this post.

 ## Stream processing